 Wastewater in the supply chain is a topic of the Environmental Stewartship Program as part of the Detox Commitment.

 Here is a nice practical example of how to deal with limitation: Through the construction of the new canteen and the factory after the fire in 2015, energy consumption at the company headquarters in Tettnang has increased.
 Instead of purchasing an additional transformer, it was calculated exactly where energy can be saved throughout the building.
 For this purpose, the energy consumption of machines in all buildings and the server room is monitored and regulated.
 This is considered a best practice example in the region.
 Part of Tettnang’s experience can be transferred to the supply chain.less

 Environmental & Social Projects

-One of the strongest points of Vaude’s environmental and social management is their force in reporting.
-Not only are they reporting according to all relevant guidelines and standards (GRI, EMAS and Fair Wear), they also have put in the work to make this background insight available in a very consumer friendly and accessible way on their website.less
+One of the most important aspects of Vaude’s environmental and social management is its complete coverage in reporting.
+Not only do they report on all relevant guidelines and standards (GRI, EMAS, German Sustainability Code, Common Wealth Balance Sheet and Fair Wear Foundation), they also provide this background information on their website in a consumer-friendly and transparent manner.less

 Share of “Environmentally Friendlier” Products

 VAUDE works with its own constantly evolving „Green Shape“ criteria.
 For the summer season 2018, these cover 94% for clothing, 71% for sleeping bags, 61% for backpacks, 43% for shoes, 16% for tents and 5% for hardware and accessories.

 This results in 65% for all VAUDE products.

 Green Shape 2.0 has two stages: Each Green Shape product must be made of certified and / or highly environmentally friendly material, and at the same time, the manufacturer of the material must be environmentally certified.